Account-based marketing (ABM) is one of the biggest megatrends in B2B selling today.

 Given the technology at our disposal, there is no reason to rely solely on one-size-fits-all marketing experience.
 We can design our own personalization tactics, ranging from customizable e-books to tailored user experiences, on your website.

 Personalization also helps with customer retention and enhances their experience.

 Individual customer stakeholders who perceived supplier content to be tailored to their specific needs were 40% more willing to buy from that supplier than stakeholders who didn’t (CEB in Harvard Business Review)

-- Account based approach relies on laser-focused marketing and sales strategy
+5. Relies on laser-focused marketing and sales strategy

 While “spray and pray” campaigns may work for B2C, they aren’t as effective for B2B.
 This is because B2B marketers have a limited number of potential buyers.